jermp/psds/README.md

    and the non-binary SIMD-ized segment trees (`tree_epi32`).
    This is due to its poor cache exploitation given by the large tree height.

+2. SIMD instructions are very effective to improve the running time of the segment tree.
+Without AVX there is no appreciable difference between a traditional segment tree and the blocked segment trees.
+With AVX, sum becomes ~2-4X faster; update ~8X faster.

-2. SIMD instructions are more useful when executing updates rather than prefix sums.
+3. SIMD instructions are more useful when executing updates rather than prefix sums.
    This is valid for both buffered (`*node256*`) and un-buffered (`*node64*`) segment trees.
    This is evident by considering that the solution `tree_epi32_node256s` is not faster than the fenwick tree (or even worse for larger values of *n*);